Is your skin parched and dry and in serious need of a moisture hit?

 But because it has so much going for it, we’ve made it our mission, to give this skin-loving ingredient the spotlight it deserves.

-What the heck is Allantoin?
+What the heck is allantoin?

 Allantoin is also known as 5-ureidohydantoin or glyoxyldiureide.

-It is the active moisturising ingredient found in the root of Comfrey In its organic form it is found in several other plants, such as sugar beet, comfrey, chamomile, tobacco seed, and wheat sprouts.
+The active moisturising ingredient found in the root of Comfrey In its organic form it is found in several other plants, such as sugar beet, comfrey, chamomile, tobacco seed, and wheat sprouts.

-Traditionally the comfrey leaves were used to help heal minor skin injuries and swelling, today, this versatile ingredient is used to treat wounds, eczema, burns, psoriasis, acne inflammation, and other skin eruptions.
+Traditionally the comfrey leaves were used to help heal minor skin injuries and swelling.
+Today, this versatile ingredient is used to treat wounds, eczema, burns, psoriasis, acne inflammation, and other skin eruptions.

-Allantoins Benefits in Skincare
+Allantoins benefits in skincare

 Exfoliating: Allantoin is clever in that it actually interacts with the skin’s keratin to thin out an abnormally thick epidermis (outer layer of skin).
 This is great because we want this layer to be constantly shedding and producing more cells, which is how you get a faster transit time of the epidermal skin cells, keeping skin healthy and plump.

-Moisturises: Allantoin acts as an emollient that keeps skin moisturised helping to counteract dryness and roughness.
+Moisturises: Allantoin acts as an emollient that keeps skin moisturised, helping to counteract dryness and roughness.

 Protects: Various research has demonstrated that allantoin in combination with onion extract is successful at treating scars, one study found, that it also helps to protect against UV-induced cell damage.

-Softens: A large number of proteins and lipids are naturally found in the outer layer of skin referred to as keratinization, if this gets out of balance, more keratin than usual is produced and the structure of the barrier function is changed, skin becomes rough and scaly and inflamed.
+Softens: A large number of proteins and lipids are naturally found in the outer layer of skin referred to as keratinization, if this gets out of balance, more keratin than usual is produced, and the structure of the barrier function is changed, skin becomes rough and scaly and inflamed.
 As discussed under the exfoliation section – allantoin by its very nature is keratolytic, gently softening the keratin, keeping the skin smooth.

 Soothes: It is considered an excellent anti-irritant, and calming agent, soothing inflamed skin, encouraging sensitive skin to become more resilient.